 - Direct access to global equity markets.
-Alongside Barclays stock, there are many other stock CFDs trading and other assets such as forex, commodities trading & cryptocurrencies, from all the major world exchanges available to trade on the AvaTrade platforms.
+Alongside barclays share price, there are many other stock CFDs trading and other assets such as foreign exchange, commodities trading & cryptocurrencies, from all the major world exchanges available to trade on the AvaTrade platforms.

 - The AvaTrade trading platform suits both short trading and long-term trading styles.
 Traders can also choose to trade on desktop or mobile, for convenience and flexibility.
 They can also trade on a variety of top trading platforms, such as the highly popular MT5 trading platform, AvaTradeGO app, DupliTrade social trading system and the exclusive Vanilla Options app – AvaOptions.

 Barclays: Company’s History

 Once touted as the only company ‘fluent in finance’, Barclays plc has grown to become one of the most powerful companies, not only in its field but in the entire world.